Renting your home to go traveling is a great way to make your travel dreams come true.

 - Put away all personal belongings.
 This is a great time to purge things you don’t really need.
 Rent a storage unit if necessary.

 - Clean everything.

 - Take photos or, preferably, video of every detail of your home.
-Keep a copy and give the tenant and your local representative copies.
+Keep a copy and give copies to the tenant and your local representative.